WHO WE ARE

 Our work is immensely rewarding but can be challenging.
 Central Australia is vast and our region comprises the southern half of the Territory and some of Australia’s most remote, rugged and inaccessible country.
 Aboriginal people make up roughly a third of the Territory’s population and we represent approximately 24,000 of them.

 Our constituents are widely dispersed, living in nine sub-regions across 777,000 square kilometres, and combined speak more than fifteen different languages.

 They are highly mobile and the staff of the CLC travel more than 2.5 million kilometres each year, both in the Territory and across its borders, to work with constituents.

 Aboriginal people in our region are meeting unique challenges.
-We as a group are more likely to be homeless and unemployed, more vulnerable to the impacts of climate change and more likely to suffer poor health and die young than any other Australians.
+We as a group are more likely to be homeless and unemployed, more vulnerable to the impacts of climate change and more likely to suffer poor health and die younger than any other Australian population.

 But we are strong and determined to improve the education opportunities in our communities, protect our native plants and animals and to practice and share the unique ecological knowledge, languages and cultures that are central to our identities.

 Our job is no less than to ensure that our families can continue to survive and thrive on their land, as they have for millennia.
 This is what we do, this is who we are.